SatrikoAditya/MCPayment-interviewTest/README.md

 # MCPayment-interviewTest

 how to run budgetApplication:
-- Please install json-server and run it
+- Make sure json-server has been installed

 how to run recipeApplication:
 - please install Allow CORS extensions and enable it in browser to Allow CORS